You might be here if:

 You're polyamorous and one relationship is threatening the stability of your whole constellation.
 I'll show you what pattern is actually breaking down and whether it's that specific relationship or the entire structure.

-I articulate what's come to an end in the dynamic.
+I articulate what's dead in the dynamic.

 Sometimes the relationship is salvageable and wants to evolve.
 Sometimes it's already over but neither of you can see it clearly enough to act.
 Sometimes it needs to die completely in its current form before something new can be built.
-Sometimes you're co-parents or chosen family building a life together, but the romantic/erotic connection needs re-establishing because it’s completely gone.

 I'll tell you which one you're in - not to be cruel, but because clarity is kinder than false hope or prolonged denial.